Maternity leave is often a challenging stage in parenthood. Here’s an honest view of what maternity leave looks like during that time.

-Pregnancy had taken its toll, and I was looking forward to staying home for a three month stretch.
+Pregnancy had taken its toll, and I was looking forward to staying home for three months.
 I understood the demands of a newborn baby, but I figured I’d have time to tackle a few tasks and hobbies.
-To a first-time mom like I had been, maternity leave looked enticing.
+To a new mom as I had been, maternity leave looked enticing.

-I wasn’t alone, either.
-Many people—from first time moms to childless kids—assume maternity leave is a vacation.
-A relaxing time to bond with the baby with nothing else on the agenda.
-You imagine strolling with the baby, maybe meeting a friend at a restaurant for lunch.
+Many people—from first-time moms to childless kids—assume maternity leave is vacation time.
+A relaxing time to bond with the new baby with nothing else on the agenda.
+You imagine strolling with your little one, maybe meeting a friend at a restaurant for lunch.
 Piling books on your nightstand to fill long stretches of time.

 What maternity leave looks like

-You’ll have no time
+1. You have no time

 Once, my first baby slept for five hours straight.
 I couldn’t believe it.
 My husband and I actually got to watch an entire movie on DVD as we folded laundry.
-Every parent has that “One time my baby slept for five hours…” story because you’ll never forget it!
+Every parent has that “One time my baby slept for five hours…” story because you’ll probably never forget it!

-You’ll look terrible
+3. You look terrible

 A friend of mine visited me when my eldest was five weeks old.
 The minute she saw me, her face said it all: Wow.

 Getting dressed, much less brushing your hair or putting on makeup, feels like a waste of time.
-Especially with nowhere to go, and spit up galore, you’d rather use that time to sleep.
+Especially with nowhere to go and spit up galore, you’d rather use that time to sleep.

-You’ll feel clueless
+4. You feel clueless

-You’ll be in survival mode
+5. You’re in survival mode

-Frantic for time, I wished we had a refrigerator or water filter with ready-to-go water.
-Because even those 20 seconds to fill a water filter or run a pot of hot water for tea seemed to take forever.
+With a newborn, every second counts.
+I remember wishing we had a refrigerator with ready-to-go water because even those 20 seconds to fill a water filter seemed to take forever.

 You’re shuffling from feeding to burping to wiping spit up.
-Your baby can’t communicate, and you have to decide whether her cry meant hunger or an itchy onesie.
+Your baby can’t communicate, and you have to decide whether his cry meant hunger or an itchy onesie.
 Everything that had once been a priority has been long ignored.

 What maternity leave really looks like can be a shock to many moms.
-I returned to work after 12 weeks not refreshed as someone might feel returning from vacation.
-And yes, I had to come in and leave at set times.
-I did work others told me to do.
-But I could make a cup of tea, one I could drink as long as I want, without interruption.
-I could use the restroom whenever I wanted to.
-And eat lunch without scarfing it down in five minutes.
+I returned to work after 12 weeks of maternity leave not refreshed as someone might feel after taking a vacation.

+Except here’s the thing: Sure, I had to come in to work at set times and do work others told me to do.
+But I could also make a cup of tea, one I could drink as long as I want, without interruption.
+I could use the restroom whenever I wanted to and eat lunch without having to finish it off in five minutes.